-The count (to the left) looks like the count in Doten Dantz, except that he has a beard like count von Zimmern and the flag has been altered from three leopards to Count Zimmern's own heraldic weapon: A lion with a halberd.
+The count (to the left) looks like the count in Doten Dantz, except that he has a beard like count von Zimmern himself and the flag has been altered from three leopards to Count Zimmern's own heraldic weapon: A lion with a halberd.

 The gambler seems to have one hand amputated even though the text gives no explanation of this.

-The eight-lined verses are consequently expanded to 14 lines.
+The eight-lined verses are consistently expanded to 14 lines.
 There is no reason to believe that the added text originates from anybody else than the poetic count.
 He added a few words to make the text easier to understand / less ambiguous, he changed obsolete words, and he added six lines expanding the theme of each verse.

 Today there are no less than three copies of Werner von Zimmern's Vergänglichkeitsbuch.
 One of these is the lavish Donaueschingen 123.

 Geschichte der Grafen von Zimmern, Heinrich Ruckgaber, 1840, page 219.

 At least according to the experts since 1840.
 Personally, I can see why a "W" (= 2 × V) would give 10, but I don't see why the "Z" in "creuz" gives 100, and why the "Z" in "zwai" isn't counted then.

 Besides, it doesn't say "sprüch .xxvi", but "sprich .xxvj", so if desired the numbers can add up to 1 (or 101) more.